prasadsapkal55/prasadsapkal55/README.md

 ## ⚡ Fun Fact

-I love bringing ideas to life—from UI sketches in Figma to full-stack applications.
+I love bringing ideas to life—from UI sketches in Figma to full-stack applications.<br>
-🧠 I enjoy debugging as much as coding — because every bug tells a story!
+🧠 I enjoy debugging as much as coding - because every bug tells a story!

 > Talk is cheap.
-Show me the code. — Linus Torvalds
+Show me the code. - Linus Torvalds

 ---